esmith80/LightBnB/migrations/README.md

 reviews are of no value.
 I would implement something to remove the entire property_review record at this point.

 I made the message optional (about the rating they left).

+##QUESTIONS:
+I noticed Compass sample data has NOT NULL in many more places and DELETE ON CASCADE used in every instance of a foreign key - when might you NOT do this?